SHAMSUNDAR20/Automated-Attendance-System-Using-Face-Recognition-using-Python/README.md

-# Face Recognition Based Attendance System
+# Automated Attendace using Python

 This project is a Python-based attendance system that utilizes face recognition technology to mark attendance.
 It features an easy-to-use graphical user interface (GUI) built with tkinter.